Xc banner image

 • Sitecore AI target site has been created

-• Templates, Renderings, Page/Partial Designs have all been created in target
+• Templates, renderings, page designs, and partial designs have all been created in the target

 Click “Initialize Migration.”
-You should see a success message, and you should now have an “Upload URL” in the middle column.
+A success message should appear and an “Upload URL” will be generated in the middle column.
 This will be used later during Source Data Extraction.

 Step 2: Target Data Extraction

 Navigate to the Pathway Dashboard and click on “Show Info” at the top right of the page.
-Sroll down until you see two download buttons.
+Scroll down until you see two download buttons.
 Download the zip package next to “Analyze SitecoreAI project.”
-After you extract all you will see these files:
+After extracting it, you will see the following files:

-Once you have created your Sitecore packages, extract the files and organize them accordion to the instructions.
-Make sure the extracted files are placed in the same directory as the export-structure.ps1 script.
+After creating the packages, extract them and organize the files according to the instructions.
+Ensure the extracted files are placed in the same directory as the export-structure.ps1 script.

 Components